XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 ### 2.1.11.
 Why was the name Compact Fungible Token renamed to Multi-Purpose Token?

 The initial name, "Compact Fungible Token", did not effectively convey the flexibility and versatility of this token standard.
-Therefore, we introduced a new name, "Multi-Purpose Token", to better reflect its capacity to accommodate user customization, allowing for the creation of both fungible and non-fungible tokens.
+Therefore, we introduced a new name, "Multi-Purpose Token", to better reflect its capacity to accommodate user customization, catering towards fungible, semi-fungible, and non-fungible token use cases.
 This renaming aims to highlight the extensive capabilities inherent in this token standard.

 ## 2.2.
 Appendix: Outstanding Issues